 Once the switch is turned to the ‘on’ position, it allows the passage of electrical energy to take place from the batteries to the bulb, creating a basic circuit.
 When the switch is turned to the ‘off’ position, the circuit is broken, which causes the light to go out.

 This section effectively describes the component parts and inner workings of most torches, though some models may vary slightly from this description.

 Types of Batteries used

-The batteries most commonly used in torches are ‘D’ batteries.
+The batteries most commonly used in LED torches are ‘D’ batteries.
 In fact, D batteries are so closely associated with torches that they are sometimes known as ‘flashlight batteries’.

-Smaller torches, of course, will use smaller batteries (with AA and AAA being the most popular).
+Smaller LED torches, of course, will use smaller batteries (with AA and AAA being the most popular).
 However, we will be focussing mainly on D batteries for this section.

 D batteries are dry cell batteries that measure around 3CM in diameter and 6CM in length.
 They usually weigh between 160 and 180 grams.
 They are available as both non-rechargeable and rechargeable models.
 Like most other batteries intended for domestic use, D batteries carry a charge of 1.5 volts.

 A standard D battery might produce a current of around 10,000 mAh (milliamps per hour).
 As the name suggests, a milliamp is one thousandth of an amp.
 How long the battery lasts, then, depends on the device’s current consumption rate.

 You might wish to check the batteries you buy for an ‘Ah’ rating.
 An ‘Ah’ of ‘amp hour’ rating tells the consumer how long the battery is likely to last if the power were to be drained at a basic rate of one amp an hour.
 An Ah rating of 3, for example, means that the battery would last for three hours if drained at this rate.